ExploreASL/ExploreASL/External/README_SPM.txt

 Edited the spm_jsonwrite so that it makes a newline after each field
 FILE:
 spm_jsonwrite.m at line 157
+NOTE: Since version 1.11.0, spm_jsonwrite and spm_jsonread are not used anymore

 DATE+NAME:2019_10_25, JP
 DESCRIPTION:
 Edited the jsmn.c so that spm_jsonread.c can read JSONs that have empty string as value
 FILE:
 jsmn.c at line 269
+NOTE: Since version 1.11.0, spm_jsonwrite and spm_jsonread are not used anymore

 DATE+NAME:2021_01_12, JP
 DESCRIPTION: